xylo/highcharts-vaadin7/README.md

 		scripts/copyResources.sh

 - install Tomcat and Intellij IDEA if not already done
-- create a symlink in Tomcat's webapp directory to the tomcat-wepapp symlink in the root directory your local copy of this add-on
+- create a symlink in Tomcat's webapp directory to the ${SRC_DIR}/tomcat-wepapp
 - restart tomcat and test the webapp
+- start IDEA and chose ***File*** -> ***Import Project...***
+  - select the directory of your local copy of this project
+  - choose import from maven
+- after importing the project copy the file scipts/settings.example.conf to scripts/settings.conf
+- adapt scripts/settings.conf to the specifics of your system
+- open the class `ReloadWebapp`, right click on it and choose ***Run 'ReloadWebapp.main()***

 ## Development with Eclipse

+Development with Eclipse has not been tested.
+Read the following at your own risk.

 For further development of this add-on with Eclipse, you might want to use:
 - m2e wtp plug-in (install it from Eclipse Marketplace)